Pushforward and smooth vector pseudo-bundles: Background

+A bundle map $(g,f)$ as above is called a \textbf{bundle subduction} if both $g$ and $f$ are subductions. \end{de}

-All diffeological vector pseudo-bundles and bundle maps form a category denoted by $\DVPB$.
+All diffeological vector pseudo-bundles and bundle maps form a category denoted $\DVPB$.

 Note that diffeological vector pseudo-bundles are neither diffeological fibre bundles in~\cite{I85,I13}, nor diffeological fibrations in~\cite{CW14}.
 They were introduced to encode tangent bundles of diffeological spaces (\cite{CW16}).
-Many operations on $\DVPB_B$ and $\DVPB$ were studied in~\cite{CWp}.
+Many operations on $\DVPB_B$ and $\DVPB$ were studied in~\cite{CWp}, such as direct product, direct sum, free diffeological vector pseudo-bundle induced by a smooth map, tensor product, and exterior product.